Landscape with Factory Chimney by Wassily Kandinsky

 “The organic laws of construction tangled me in my desires, and only with great pain, effort, and struggle did I break through these ‘walls around art.’ “

-“That is beautiful which springs from inner need, which springs from the soul”
+“That is beautiful, which springs from an inner need, which springs from the soul.”